Approximating Multiplicatively Weighted Voronoi Diagrams: Efficient Construction with Linear Size: A Tight Bound on the Runtime of Adaptive Refine

-An $\eps$-neighbourhood of a convex region is a convex region.
-Therefore, $S(D_{ij}, x)$ is the surface of a convex region contained inside the ball $S(C_j, x)$.
 Consider the mapping $f: S(C_j, x) \to S(D_{ij}, x)$ that maps every point on $S(C_j, x)$ to its closest point on $S(D_{ij}, x)$.
 Since $f$ is an orthogonal projection onto a closed convex set, we get that $f$ is a contraction mapping.
-A contraction mapping is a mapping where $||f(p) - f(q)|| \leq ||p-q||$.
+A contraction mapping is a mapping where $\lVert f(p) - f(q)\rVert \leq \lVert p-q\rVert$.
 A consequence of $f$ being a contraction mapping is that the surface area of range of $f$ is at most the surface area of the domain of $f$.
-Next, we show that $f$ is surjective, so that the range of $f$ is $S(D_{ij}, x)$.
+Next, we show that $f$ is surjective, i.e. the range of $f$ is $S(D_{ij}, x)$.
 Consider a separating hyperplane tangent to $D_{ij}$ at $p$.
 Consider the ray from $p$, normal to the separating hyperplane, and pointing away from $D_{ij}$.
 Let this ray intersect $S(C_j, x)$ at $q$.
 Then the orthogonal projection of $q$ onto the separating hyperplane gives $p$.
-Therefore, the closest point from $q$ to $D_{ij}$ is $p$, so $f(q)=p$.
-Since $f$ is a surjective contraction mapping, the surface area of $S(D_{ij}, x)$ is less than or equal to the surface area of $S(C_j, x)$.
+Therefore, the closest point from $q$ to $D_{ij}$ is $p$, i.e. $f(q)=p$.
+Since $f$ is a surjective contraction mapping, the surface area $\vol(S(D_{ij}, x)) \leq \vol(S(C_j, x))$. \end{proof}